 For example, I find it especially difficult to transition after 2–3 hours of leading a seminar or lecture.
 Ideally, I would like to have some time to unwind.
 But many times, I also need to schedule a meeting in the afternoon and find that I have only a short amount of time to go from “lecture mode” into “meeting mode”.
-Worse, I might still be thinking about my lecture when the meeting begins.
+Worse, I might still be thinking about my lecture when the meeting begins (this is an even bigger challenge for me in 2020, because nearly everything is online, on Zoom, from my home office).
 Even among university leaders that have little or no direct teaching requirements, it is common to have to switch from and to very different topics.
 One day you might start the day answering emails (with multiple topics), a morning meeting on hiring negotiations, a meeting about undergraduate planning, then an hour with a PhD student on a very specific and complex analysis of data for their dissertation research, followed by a phone call from the national news outlet asking about the research of one of your faculty members.
 Shifting between these tasks can reduce your effectiveness.
 The cognitive psychology literature refers to this as “set shifting” or “task-shifting”, and research has supported the idea that there is always a cost to shift (Arrington & Logan, 2004; Monsell, 2003).
 These costs will eventually affect how well you do your job and also how you deal with stress.
 It’s difficult to turn your full attention to helping your student with an analysis when you are also thinking about your department’s budget.

 As academics, we switch and shift tasks throughout the day and throughout the week.
 The primary challenge in this area is to be able to work on the task at hand and to be mindful of distractions.
 Of course, they will occur, but through practice, it may be possible to both minimize their impact and also reduce the stress and anxiety associated with the distractions.